 How do you take ashwagandha?
 The recommended dose of ashwagandha root or leaf powder for both short- and long-term use is 1–2 tsp twice daily, boiled in water or mixed with milk, buttermilk, ghee, or honey.
 You can also have ashwagandha root or leaf extract at a dose of 600–1200 mg.

 Is Ashwagandha good for hair growth?
+Cortisol is released as a response to stress, and stress is one of the major causes of hair loss in both men and women.
+Ashwagandha can control hair loss by reducing cortisol levels in the body.
 The antioxidants in ashwagandha effectively prevent the corrosion of tissue, reducing the possibility of premature greying.
 Ashwagandha is also used to stimulate the hair follicles and maintain the health of the hair.

 Can Ashwagandha help individuals gain weight?
 There are some natural ayurvedic remedies, including ashwagandha that can help you gain weight in a healthy way.
 The best formula is to mix a glass of hot whole milk, add two tablespoons of ashwagandha powder and a teaspoon of clarified butter (ghee).
 Drink it twice a day for a month to gain weight.

 Is Ashwagandha good for arthritis?
 If applied topically in the form of a paste made from the roots and leaves with water, it effectively reduces inflammation at the joints.
-For relief of stubborn joint pain without facing other side effects, opt for Ashwagandha for arthritis, a natural anti-arthritis herb.
+For the relief of stubborn joint pain without facing other side effects, opt for ashwagandha for arthritis, a natural anti-arthritis herb.

 Is Ashwagandha good for sleep?
 The Ayurvedic herb ashwagandha supports healthy sleep by rejuvenating the body and addressing stress-related exhaustion.
 Ashwagandha (Withania Somnifera) has emerged as one of the world’s most powerful adaptogens, which means it helps the adrenal system regulate hormones and helps the body cope with stress.